david-christiansen/bob24/README.md

 The repository contains the following branches, each a refinement of the prior one:

- - `main`: the initial state of the example code, in which the program is not yet written and thus just crashes
+ - `main`: the initial state of the example code, in which the program is only a stub and the tests do not pass.
- - `intro`: the initial introductory Lean development is complete and the program no longer just crashes, but it's buggy and the tests don't pass
  - `step1`: the code after writing the initial example programs, but before doing any verification.
-The program can be run at this stage, though it's using linked lists where an array would be more appropriate.
+The program can pass the tests at this stage, though it's using linked lists where an array would be more appropriate.
  - `step2`: the implementation used in `step1` is proven correct
  - `step3`: the implementation is replaced with one that uses packed arrays instead of linked lists